 |Class IV||Larynx structures and epiglottis cannot be adjusted.
 Only soft palate is visible.|

 How far the patient’s head can be extended is important in the introduction of the laryngoscope.
 The patient’s head is hyperextended in order to reach a common axis of the mouth, the pharynx, and the larynx.
 Certain measures must be taken for dealing with difficult airways.
-A difficult airway is a situation in which intubation either is not possible (e.g. in the case of the cervical spine stiffness in the context of ankylosing spondylitis), or it is only possible to a limited extent (for instance, due to cervical spine injuries).
+A difficult airway is a situation in which intubation either is not possible (e.g., cervical spine stiffness in a patient with ankylosing spondylitis) or is only possible to a limited extent (e.g., in a patient with cervical spine injuries).
 Normal extension of the head is approximately 35 degrees.

 At a glance: Assessment of the respiratory tract